Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 The Weather component is mostly there now, up to the stage where I could use the part one or part two console apps to use it.
 I still need to work out how I am going to do the processing part again.

 I didn't like calling the working part a "manager" in the other parts.
 A processor is what I think it should be, but it will be done differently if we are using events, not just using it as is.

+I have part three running the weather component the same way that part one did.
+It works and gives me the same answer, even if the code in part one wasn't correct.

+The next step is to start getting the event system running.
+Seems to be working, as I am stopping the execution until the user chooses to quit.
+I get the process running by raising a string event (start processing).

+The component process also raises a completed event.

+The next step is to clean up the core project and bootstrap.
+Which includes some more unit tests.

+Then add the football component, which will be the same as from part two, but with added validation and tests to keep it inline with the new weather component.

 ## Kata Questions